cthoyt/class-resolver/README.md

         ))
 ```

-This architecture can be used to describe an entire class of MLPs with
-different activation functions, so it might make sense to generalize:
+This MLP uses a hard-coded rectified linear unit as the non-linear activation
+function between layers.
+We can generalize this MLP to use a variety of
+non-linear activation functions by adding an argument to its
+`__init__()` function like in:

 ```python
 from itertools import chain